Skip to content

 Location

-The Location field (Primary Domain) is the subdomain into which the app will be installed.
+The Location field, also known as Primary Domain, is the subdomain into which the app will be installed.
 Use the drop down selector on the right to choose the domain into which the app will by installed.
 If the subdomain field is empty, the app will be installed in the bare/naked domain.

 Cloudron packages are "relocatable" by design.
 Changing the location field in the Location section of the app's configure UI will move the app to another domain or subdomain: